cloudflare/cloudflare-docs/content/cache/how-to/purge-cache.md

 {{</Aside>}}

-For information on how to use single-file purge to purge assets cached by a workers fetch, please refer to [​​Using Workers to purge](/workers/learning/how-the-cache-works/#using-workers-to-purge).
+For information on how to use single-file purge to purge assets cached by a Workers fetch, please refer to [​​Using Workers to purge](/workers/learning/how-the-cache-works/#using-workers-to-purge).

 ## Purge by single-file (by URL)